Homological mirror symmetry for the quartic surface

-Denote by $Y_\zeta$ the closure of $p^{-1}(y)$.
+Denote by $Y_\zeta$ the closure of $p^{-1}(\zeta)$.
 For $\zeta \neq 0$, each such fibre can be identified with $\C^{n-1}$ by projecting to $(y_2,\dots,y_n)$.
 We will use this identification freely, hoping that this does not cause too much confusion.
 For instance, the symplectic form on $Y_\zeta \iso \C^{n-1}$ is given by

 As in our previous model, we write $Z$ for the clockwise monodromy vector field (defined by passing to the graph of $p$).
-In view of our identification, this becomes a $\zeta$-dependent vector field on $\C^{n-1}$, given in coordinates $(\zeta,y_2,\dots,y_n)$ by
+In view of our identification, this becomes a vector field on $\C^* \times \C^{n-1}$, given in coordinates $(\zeta,y_2,\dots,y_n)$ by